esakik/clean-architecture-python/README.md

 ## Examples
 - leonardo-giordani (example1)
-  - An application based on "Clean Architectures in Python" written in Leonardo Giordani.
+  - An application based on "Clean Architectures in Python" written by Leonardo Giordani.
 - parrot-backend (example2)
   - A backend service of my original application "PARROT".